artificialrevelations/CompareVerifier/README.md

-# ComparatorVerifier
+# CompareVerifier
-ComparatorVerifier is a pure Java library that can be used in Junit tests to verify that classes implementing `Comparable` interfaces are defined correctly.
+CompareVerifier is a pure Java library that can be used in Junit tests to verify that classes implementing `Comparable` interfaces are defined correctly.

 By default verification includes:
  * compareTo being consistent with equals